Auto Loan Pre-Qualification and Pre-Approval: What’s The Difference?

 What does it mean to be pre-approved for an Auto Loan?

 Now that we know what it means to be pre-qualified, what exactly does a pre-approval entail?
-Why might it give you more negotiation power at the dealership?
+Why might it give you more negotiating power at the dealership?

-Going to the dealer with a pre-approval in hand gives you more buying power than if you only have a pre-qualification because the sales team sees that you are already approved to purchase a specific dollar amount.
+Going to the dealership with a pre-approval in hand gives you more negotiating power than if you only have a pre-qualification because the sales team sees that you are already approved for a specific dollar amount.
 Plus, the APR that the lender quoted is unlikely to change much.

 Why get pre-approved for an Auto Loan?

-We suggest getting your pre-approval (versus just the pre-qualification) from a lender before walking into the dealership.
-Dealers like to sell vehicles as a “monthly payment” instead of a total amount — $300 a month sounds like less money than $30,000!
+We suggest getting your pre-approval from a lender before walking into the dealership.
+Dealers like to sell vehicles as a “monthly payment” instead of a total amount—$300 a month sounds like less money than $30,000!

-However, by looking at your monthly payment instead of the final price tag (plus interest), you run the risk of buying a more expensive vehicle than you wanted — and the dealer makes a bigger sale.
-Having a pre-approval for a specific amount means you are more likely to stick to your budget and avoid buyer’s remorse.
+However, by looking at your monthly payment instead of the final price tag (plus interest), you run the risk of buying a more expensive vehicle than you wanted.
+Having a pre-approval for a specific amount means you’re more likely to stick to your budget.

-Plus, as mentioned earlier, your pre-approval shows the dealer that you are ready to buy, giving you that much more leverage on the sales floor.
+Plus, your pre-approval shows the dealer you’re ready to buy, giving you more leverage on the sales floor.
+Learn more about the benefits of getting pre-approved for an Auto Loan.

 Getting started